wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/appcredentials/index.en.md

 parent: Cluster Lifecycle
 ---

-We need a pair of openstack application credential, so we can create the cluster in the right Openstack Project.
+To set up a managed Kubernetes cluster on OpenStack, we require a pair of OpenStack application credentials to ensure proper access within the OpenStack project.
+Follow the guidelines [Openstack Documentation](/optimist/specs/application_credentials/) to create and manage these credentials securely.

-Look into the [Openstack Documentation](/optimist/specs/application_credentials/), how to create them.
+Please be aware :

-For security reasons don't send the Credentials over unsecure ways, and only use tools that are agreed on while onboarding.
+ - Do not send the credentials through unsecured channels, use only the tools and methods agreed upon during onboarding.

-Please be aware that App Creds a bound to a user, so app creds for our tools should never be created via personalized User, as the creds will be revoked on any off boarding.
+ - Application credentials should be associated with a dedicated service account, not a personalized user account.
+This is to avoid issues related to credentials being revoked when a user is offboarded.
-That leads to problems in the kubernetes cluster.
+ - If needed, we can rotate the application credentials within the cluster.